 Acupuncture is widely offered across the UK, in a wide variety of pain clinics and specialist centres.
 For example, figures from around 2009 showed that more than four million acupuncture treatments took place countrywide.

 Acupuncture is also available on the NHS, however, according to guidelines from the NICE, it is generally only recommended as an option if you are suffering from migraines or chronic headaches.

 The whole concept of acupuncture revolves around the idea that we all have Qi, or a Life Force.
 This is energy that we are all said to store up, and acupuncture helps to relieve pain by focusing on Qi zones.

 While today’s acupuncture needles are extremely slim, fine, and made from stainless steel, they were traditionally made from bamboo and bone.
 Thankfully, things have gotten more hygienic over the years!

 It’s thought that acupuncture saw a huge boom in China in the 1940s following Mao Zedong’s rise to power.
 He believed that the country should focus more on its traditional values, and as such, the TCM movement was born.

 UNESCO actually recognises acupuncture and moxibustion to be part of its Intangible Cultural Heritage List.

 It’s even thought that simulated acupuncture might work just as well as the physical practice, rather like a placebo system.
 What’s more, evidence appears to suggest that the practice works best on people who believe in its power.
 Therefore, if you really want to feel the benefits of acupuncture, maybe it is worth taking a deep breath and believe that it will do you some good!

-Do you have any interesting or fun facts about acupuncture that we’ve missed?
-Share them here in the comments section below!
+Do you know any interesting facts about acupuncture?
+Share them in the comments below!